Super Service Call for Grand Pianos — $1300 (2 days)

 People have different concepts of the type of tone that they want.
 I like the treble to be bright.
 Otherwise I prefer the piano have a big and mellow type tone.
 I try to get rid of any pingy type sounds.

-This super service call does not include all items of a complete regulation, but will get the piano sounding and functioning much better.
-A complete regulation includes bedding the keyframe, leveling the keys and setting the key dip.
+This super deal does not include all items of a complete regulation, but will get the piano sounding and functioning much better.
+A complete regulation includes working with the keyframe, leveling the keys and setting the key dip.
 That additional work would get the price up to about $1600 and would be done within a 3 day time frame.
 An estimate would need to be made to get the price exact.
 I don’t like to work more than 6 hours straight anymore and therefore the need for 3 days or about 16 to 18 hours.

-There are other items that are not included in this type of service call.
+There are other items that are not included here.